acandael/actionmaker-v2/src/content/activities/en/outdoor-blaaspijpschieten.md

 Blowgun shooting (Outdoor) is very popular.
 It is an exciting and challenging activity for all age groups.
 A brief history of blowgun shooting will be given.
 This is followed by exercises and a competition with blowguns in 3 different lengths.

-Take up the challenge and discover who has the sharpest breath and the best aim.
-An activity full of excitement, challenges and above all lots of fun!
+Take up the challenge and discover who has the most powerful breath and the best shot.
+An activity full of suspense, challenges and above all lots of fun!